 The assumptions relating to the Best Estimate are determined on the basis of the past, present and expected development and includes also other relevant data.
-The best estimate assumptions are used for a number of purposes including Liability Adequacy Testing (LAT), IFRS17 and Embedded Value (EV) reporting.
+The best estimate assumptions are used for a number of purposes including SII, ALM report and IFRS17.
 These assumptions are reviewed and updated annually and they are considered separately for each product group.